 The beautiful bed and breakfast rooms mix classic and contemporary decoration and furniture.
 In May and June, the roses are at their best, tumbling over many walls with their evocative scent.
 The breakfasts are substantial and include home-made granola, farm eggs and locally baked bread; there are plenty of vegetarian choices.

-The kitchen also serves fabulous organic fine dining dinners for a minimum of 4 persons, with most ingredients procured from George and Caroline's North Devon fields, woods, hedges and garden.
 Whether you have come for a holiday, coastal walking, a biking trip, golf, an equestrian getaway (bring your own horses) or a family visit, Barnstaple (with its marvellous markets), the beaches, the coastal paths, the golf courses, the beautiful gardens, the National Trust houses and Exmoor are all nearby, as are the pretty North Devon, seaside villages with great pubs, cafes, ice-creams and brass bands in the summer.

 Cyclists, dogs, horses and families are all welcome.
 In wet weather, bring suitable footwear.